wknd/jest-wallaby-poc/README.md

 By default, jest will use as many workers as you have cores (or half that, if re-running tests?).

+To test using those settings, comment out ```maxworkers``` in ```jest.config.ts```.

-On my machine the initial setup phase will use all my CPU cores at near 100%.
+On my machine it will use all my CPU cores at near 100%.

 It takes about 10 seconds.

 ## limit jest workers

-Edit the jest.config.ts file to limit the amount of workers jest will by adding:
+Edit the jest.config.ts file to limit the amount of workers jest will use by making sure the following line is uncommented:
 ```
 maxworkers="20%"